"If you don't know History, then you don't know anything, you are a leaf that doesn't know it is part of a tree" - Michael Crichton - Timeline.

 - To stimulate an interest and enthusiasm of studying the past.

-- To allow each student to develop an understanding of how the modern world has developed.
+- To allow each pupil to develop an understanding of how the modern world has developed.

 - To develop an understanding of different peoples in different times.